fasonju/fasonju/README.md

 ## 🌱 Intro

-I’m currently studying Advanced computing @ Tsinghua university, with a focus on AI.
+I’m currently studying Advanced computing @ Tsinghua University, with a focus on AI.
 Feel free to contact me if you are interested in working with me!
 For more information about me you can visit [my website](https://portfolio.renfuserver.top) or download [my resume](https://portfolio.renfuserver.top/cv.pdf)

 ## 🌐 Socials